Mortrack/Mortrack_ML_Library/README.md

 # ------------------------------- #
 # "mSL" is the library that provides all the algorithms and tools of machine
 # learning.
-from MortrackAPI.machineLearning import MortrackML_Library as mSL
+from MortrackLibrary.machineLearning import MortrackML_Library as mSL
 # The following libraries are imported to be used for the graphical
 # visualizaiton of the results obtained.
 import matplotlib.pyplot as plt